A cone-theoretic barycenter existence theorem: Abstract

 \section{Abstract}

 We show that every continuous valuation on a locally convex, locally convex-compact, sober topological cone $\C$ has a barycenter.
-This barycenter is unique, and the barycenter map $\beta$ is continuous, hence is the structure map of a $\Val_\wk$-algebra, i.e., an Eilenberg-Moore algebra of the extended valuation monad on the category of $T_0$ topological spaces; it is, in fact, the unique $\Val_\wk$-algebra that induces the cone structure on~$\C$.\\ {\em Keywords}: valuation monad, Eilenberg-Moore algebra, barycenter, locally convex, locally convex-compact, topological cone \\ 2020 MSC: 54B20, 06B35, 06F30, 18C20
+This barycenter is unique, and the barycenter map $\beta$ is continuous, hence is the structure map of a $\Val_\wk$-algebra, i.e., an Eilenberg-Moore algebra of the extended valuation monad on the category of $T_0$ topological spaces; it is, in fact, the unique $\Val_\wk$-algebra that induces the cone structure on~$\C$.